Prelude: Singer-Actor Lab

 Get Started Today!

 Prelude: Singer-Actor Lab is a year-long program, running from September to May.
-Auditions for the Spring Semester of the 2023-24 school year are now held by special arrangement (you will be contacted when your application is received).
+Auditions for the Fall Term of the 2024-25 school year are Thursday, August 8.
 Students who are unable to audition in-person will be allowed to submit a pre-recorded video audition as a part of their application.

 There is no cost to apply or audition for the Prelude Program.
 Simply submit the online application with the following: